Oviston Nature Reserve, Eastern Cape

 A marvellous lake like this would normally be awash with waterfront developments, yacht clubs, waterskiers, a string of cruise operations and hordes of fishermen.
 However, except for some local weekend activity near the small town of Gariep itself, it’s blissfully quiet out here.

-You can expect to see a selection of springbok, gemsbok, zebras and hartebeest coming down to the water’s edge to drink.
+You can expect to see a selection of springbok, gemsbok, zebra and hartebeest coming down to the water’s edge to drink.
 Any twitchers in the group can expect to see Verreaux’s eagles, fish eagles, blue cranes, secretary birds and steppe buzzards, to name a few species that thrive around Gariep.

 Travel tips & Planning info